Wrought Iron vs Steel: The Key Differences

 Wrought Iron

 When we talk about wrought iron, we’re stepping into a bit of a time machine.
-This material has a rich history, stretching back centuries as the go-to metal for everything from the swords of knights to the delicate scrolls of garden gates.
-Wrought iron is known for its low carbon content, usually less than 0.08%, which gives it some pretty distinctive properties.
-Its malleability is legendary; it can be heated and worked into intricate designs that other metals might find challenging.
-This low carbon content also lends wrought iron a resistance to corrosion that, while not perfect, outperforms many of its metallic counterparts.
-Perhaps one of its most charming features is its grain—yes, much like wood, wrought iron has a grain that results from the slag (impurities) in the metal.
-This gives it a texture and appearance that’s as unique as it is traditional.
+This material has a rich history, used for everything from knights’ swords to delicate garden gate scrolls.
+Wrought iron is known for its low carbon content, usually less than 0.08%, which gives it some distinctive properties.
+It’s incredibly malleable, allowing it to be heated and worked into intricate designs.
+This low carbon content also lends it some resistance to corrosion, outperforming many other metals.
+One of its most charming features is its grain—like wood, wrought iron has a grain resulting from the slag (impurities) in the metal, giving it a unique texture and appearance.

 Steel

-Now, if wrought iron is the distinguished elder of our story, steel is the robust, versatile offspring that took the world by storm.
-Steel’s defining characteristic is its carbon content, which is significantly higher than that of wrought iron—ranging from 0.2% to 2.1%, depending on the type.
-This variation in carbon content is what gives steel its incredible range of properties.
-From the sheer strength and durability needed for skyscrapers and bridges to the delicate balance of hardness and flexibility in a chef’s knife, steel covers an impressive spectrum.
+If wrought iron is the distinguished elder, steel is the robust, versatile offspring that took the world by storm.
+Steel’s defining characteristic is its carbon content, which ranges from 0.2% to 2.1%, depending on the type.
+This variation gives steel its incredible range of properties, from the strength and durability needed for skyscrapers and bridges to the balance of hardness and flexibility in a chef’s knife.

-Speaking of types, steel isn’t a one-note material.
-There’s carbon steel, the basic and most common variety, which is primarily iron and carbon.
-Then there’s stainless steel, alloyed with chromium (and sometimes nickel) to grant it that unbeatable resistance to rust and corrosion.
-And let’s not forget alloy steels, which include various elements like manganese, molybdenum, or tungsten to achieve specific properties for specialized applications.
-Steel’s versatility and strength have made it the backbone of modern construction and manufacturing, a true testament to human ingenuity and our relentless pursuit of progress.
+Steel isn’t a one-note material.
+There’s carbon steel, the most common variety, primarily made of iron and carbon.
+Stainless steel, alloyed with chromium (and sometimes nickel), offers unbeatable rust and corrosion resistance.
+Alloy steels, which include elements like manganese, molybdenum, or tungsten, achieve specific properties for specialized applications.
+Steel’s versatility and strength have made it the backbone of modern construction and manufacturing.

 Feature Wrought Iron Steel